google/googletest/docs/gmock_cook_book.md

 #### Using EXPECT_ Statements in Matchers

-You can also use `EXPECT_...` (and `ASSERT_...`) statements inside custom matcher definitions.
+You can also use `EXPECT_...` statements inside custom matcher definitions.
 In many cases, this allows you to write your matcher more concisely while still providing an informative error message.
 For example:

 ```cpp
 MATCHER(IsDivisibleBy7, "") {